michael-brade/LaTeX.js/docs/limitations.md

 # Limitations

 - I don't create an intermediate AST yet, so <TeX/>'s conditional expressions are impossible
-- deprecated macros, or macros that are not supposed to be used in <LaTeX/>, won't even exist in <LaTeX/>.js.
+- deprecated macros, or macros that are not supposed to be used in <latex/>, won't even exist in <latex/>.js.
-  Examples include: `eqnarray`, the old <LaTeX/> 2.09 font macros `\it`, `\sl`, etc. Also missing are most of the plain<TeX/> macros.
+  Examples include: `eqnarray`, the old <latex/> 2.09 font macros `\it`, `\sl`, etc. Also missing are most of the plain<TeX/> macros.
   See also [`l2tabuen.pdf`](ftp://ftp.dante.de/tex-archive/info/l2tabu/english/l2tabuen.pdf).
-- incorrect but legal markup in <LaTeX/> won't produce the same result in <LaTeX/>.js - like when using `\raggedleft` in the middle of a paragraph; but the <LaTeX/>.js result should be intuitively correct.
+- incorrect but legal markup in <latex/> won't produce the same result in <latex/>.js - like when using `\raggedleft` in the middle of a paragraph; but the <latex/>.js result should be intuitively correct.
-- because of the limitations when parsing <TeX/> as a context-free grammar (see [below](#parsing-tex)), native <LaTeX/> packages cannot be parsed and loaded.
+- because of the limitations when parsing <TeX/> as a context-free grammar (see [below](#parsing-tex)), native <latex/> packages cannot be parsed and loaded.
 Instead, the macros those packages (and documentclasses) provide have to be implemented in JavaScript.
-- every macro in <LaTeX/>.js has to return a document (fragment) node, so incomplete snippets of <LaTeX/> are currently unsupported; this will be fixed by an intermediate AST.
+- every macro in <latex/>.js has to return a document (fragment) node, so incomplete snippets of <latex/> are currently unsupported; this will be fixed by an intermediate AST.

-## Limitations of <LaTeX/>.js due to HTML and CSS
+## ... due to HTML and CSS

 There are some limitations that could theoretically be fixed with (a lot) more effort:

 - <TeX/> boxes have a height and a depth, the depth being 0 if the box doesn't contain text that needs it.
 CSS boxes don't know about depth, they only have a height.
 HTML text in a box does have a baseline, but it *always* adds the space under the baseline.
-  This causes little visual differences compared to <LaTeX/>.
+  This causes little visual differences compared to <latex/>.

-The following features in <LaTeX/> just cannot be translated to HTML, not even when using JavaScript:
+The following features in <latex/> just cannot be translated to HTML, not even when using JavaScript:

 - <TeX/> removes any whitespace from the beginning and end of a line, even consecutive ones that would be printed in the middle of a line, like `\ ` or `~` or ^^0020.
 This is not possible in HTML (yet - maybe it will be with CSS4).